DiseaseTranscriptomicsLab/compbio-app-server/shinyproxy/README.md

 [`fragments`](templates/fragments)   | Reusable HTML code (page headers and navigation bar) [`assets/shinyproxy.css`](assets/shinyproxy.css) | CSS code

+> If an error occurs while ShinyProxy is down, a [custom Nginx error][nginx-error] is shown.

+[nginx-error]: ../nginx#custom-html-pages

 More HTML pages can be customised from ShinyProxy if needed: read [ShinyProxy's custom HTML template][custom-HTML].